blok-ui/blok.core/readme.md

 ## Components

-> Note: this section is a work in progress.

-Blok apps are built out of Components, and they're the primary thing you'll be using.
-Let's bring back our Counter example:
+Now that we have a handle on how Blok handles reactivity it's time to actually create a UI.
+Blok apps are primarily built out of Components, so let's bring back our Counter example (with a few more things added) and start to dig into it:

-> Note: Blok *does* have a JSX-like DSL, but it's still very experimental so we're going to be sticking to a alternate, fluent API to create elements.
-You can use either method in your apps.

 ```haxe
 import blok.*;